hirosystems/stacks-subnets/docs/getting-started.md

   - Transfer the NFT from one user to another in the subnet
   - Withdraw the NFT from the subnet

-> **_NOTE:_**
->
-> A subnet was previously referred to as a hyperchain.
-While the process of
-> updating the content is ongoing; there may still be some references to a
-> hyperchain instead of a subnet.

 ## Create a new project with Clarinet